exanauts/VecchiaMLE.jl/docs/src/examples/HowToRun.md

 ```

 Here, we set (though not necessary) the optimizer (MadNLP) print level to 5 (ERROR),
 which keep it silent.
-Furthermore, we set the compute mode to 1 (CPU).
+Furthermore, we set the compute mode to 1 (cpu).
 The other option
-would be to set it to 2 (GPU), but since not all machines have a GPU connected, we opt
+would be to set it to 2 (gpu), but since not all machines have a gpu connected, we opt
 for the sure-fire approach.

 All that's left is to run the analysis.
 This is done in one line: